Thieves in the News

 And That's All There Is to It!

-There you have it: six ways to protect your home without spending a dime, or at least not very many dimes.
+There you have it: seven ways to protect your home without spending a dime, or at least not very many dimes.
 Of course, if you have the dollars to invest in a full-blown security system, be my guest.